Tuxion/DoctrineRest/README.md

-# DoctrineRest - Alpha version
+# DoctrineRest - 0.1.0 Beta version

 [![Build Status](https://travis-ci.org/Tuxion/DoctrineRest.svg?branch=master)](https://travis-ci.org/Tuxion/DoctrineRest)
 **This library is currently not stable.
 Do not use for production.**